8 New Shows to Watch on Netflix This Weekend

 Champion bull rider Dale Brisby has brought the art of modern cowboy-ing to YouTube with his popular channel Rodeo Time.
 In this new Netflix reality show, set on his Radiator Ranch, Brisby trains a group of interns in roping, riding, and building an audience on Snapchat.

 For more recommendations sent right to the inbox, sign up for our daily newsletter.

 Turning Point: 9/11 and the War on Terror

-Another attempt to contextualize the Sept.
-11 attacks in history on its 20th anniversary, this five-part documentary not only looks at the impact of the tragedy but also digs into the past, particularly that of Afghanistan, as well as the United States' interests in the Middle East.
+This five-part documentary may seem like another attempt to contextualize the Sept.
+11 attacks in history on its 20th anniversary, but it stands out from the pack.
+Turning Point not only looks at the impact of the tragedy, but also digs into the past, particularly that of Afghanistan, as well as the United States' interests in the Middle East.

 Sean Hayes, David Harbour, Wanda Sykes, and Laurie Metcalf are among the voice cast of Q-Force, a new Netflix animated adult comedy series about a group of LGBTQ spies.
 Tired of being underestimated, they embark on a mission to prove their worth, but they get saddled with a token straight agent (Harbour) in order to do it.